National Council of Educational Research and Training: Logo

 The NCERT logo was designed by Manubhai Chhaganlal Gajjar in 1961 at the National Institute of Design, Ahmedabad.
-The design is taken from an Ashokan period relic of the 3rd century BCE which was found in excavations near Maski in Raichur district, Karnataka.
+The design is taken from a 3rd-century BCE Ashokan relic, found during excavations near Maski in Raichur district, Karnataka.
 The motto has been taken from the Isha Upanishad and means 'life eternal through learning'.
-The three intertwined swans symbolize the integration of the three aspects of the work of NCERT, namely research & development, training and extension.
+The three intertwined swans symbolise the integration of the three aspects of the NCERT’s work: research and development, training, and extension.

 Textbooks

-Textbooks published by NCERT are prescribed by the Central Board of Secondary Education (CBSE) from classes I to XII, with exceptions for a few subjects, especially for the Class 10 and 12 Board Examination.
+Textbooks published by NCERT are prescribed by the Central Board of Secondary Education (CBSE) from classes 1 to 12, with exceptions for a few subjects.
 Around 19 school boards from 14 states have adopted or adapted the books.
-Those who wish to adopt the textbooks are required to send a request to NCERT, upon which soft copies of the books are received.
-The material is press-ready and may be printed by paying a 5% royalty, and by acknowledging NCERT.
+Those who wish to adopt the textbooks are required to send a request to NCERT, upon which they receive soft copies of the books that are press-ready and may be printed by paying a 5% royalty.
+These are amongst the least expensive books in Indian bookstores.

-The textbooks are in color-print and are among the least expensive books in Indian book stores.
-Textbooks created by private publishers are priced higher than those of NCERT.
 According to a government policy decision in 2017, the NCERT will have the exclusive task of publishing central textbooks from 2018, and the role of CBSE will be limited to conducting examinations.

-National Council of Educational Research and Training had designed the books digitally in the Indian Sign Language from year 2021 for students with hearing disabilities from classes 1 to 5.
+In 2021, the National Council of Educational Research and Training published e-books in Indian Sign Language for students with hearing disabilities in classes 1 to 5.

-In 2022, the NCERT had undertaken the task of removing content from their textbooks and they called it "rationalisation".
-The official reason for the rationalisation of content in the textbook was to reduce stress on students after the COVID-19 pandemic.
-Contents of the textbook had been rationalised in the view of the following:
+In 2022, the NCERT undertook the task of removing content from its textbooks to reduce stress among students following the COVID-19 pandemic, through a "rationalisation" process based on: